 Barbara Weir was born circa 1942 at what was formerly known as Bundy Station in the Utopia region.
-She is the daughter of highly acclaimed artist Minnie Pwerle and Irish stockman Jack Weir who owned Bundy River Station at the time.
+She was the daughter of highly acclaimed artist Minnie Pwerle and Irish stockman Jack Weir who owned Bundy River Station at the time.
 Bundy River Station was a cattle station.
 Her country is Atnwengerrp and her language is Anmatyerre and Alyawarr.
-She is a strong, independent, self-motivated and determined woman and all of her accomplishments to date are a true reflection of this amazing woman.
+She was a strong, independent, self-motivated and determined woman and all of her accomplishments to date are a true reflection of this amazing woman.

 Given Barbara’s mixed heritage and under the Aborigines Protection Amending Act of 1915, the anti-miscegenation racial laws at the time, her parent’s relationship was deemed illegal and both were jailed for a period of time and Barbara became part of what the Australian public now refer to as the Stolen Generations.
 Jack Weir passed away shortly after his release.

 As a young child Barbara was raised in the Utopia region with her mother and extended family, her aunt the famous Emily Kame Kngwarreye played a large role in raising Barbara as a child.
 She was often hidden from government and welfare officials.
 It was their role to locate and take into custody any child of mixed heritage who could be assimilated into “white” society.
 Her family did a marvellous job for a period of time however at age nine Barbara was located and removed from her family.
 She was placed in various foster homes and group homes in Alice Springs and throughout Australia.
 During this period Barbara was forced to forget her native tongue and was told her mother and family were dead, likewise her family also believed that after her removal she was later killed.